Pula Arena — Roman Amphitheatre

 Konoba Batelina (near Pula)

-One of Croatia's most acclaimed seafood restaurants, famous for innovative fish dishes.
+One of Croatia's most acclaimed seafood restaurants, known for inventive fish dishes.

 Restaurant Farabuto

-A local favorite offering modern Istrian cuisine with fresh ingredients.
+A local favourite offering modern Istrian cuisine with fresh ingredients.

 Vodnjanka Tavern

-Known for traditional Istrian recipes and authentic flavors.
+Known for traditional Istrian recipes and authentic flavours.

 Bistro Alighieri